 Muralist: Max Dowdle

-Sculpture: Moving Forward or Moving Upward, Pixelate – The artistic intent of this sculpture was to create a series of interconnected geometric shapes, “pixels” that are attached in a way that implies movement and makes the sculpture look different from every angle it is viewed.
+Sculpture: Moving Upward – The sculpture is a series of interconnected geometric shapes, “pixels” that are attached in a way that implies movement and makes the sculpture look different from every angle.
+The concept is simple but powerful: no matter what angle you view it from, the sculpture always points upward.
+That upward trajectory represents the dream and vision we have for our town: progress, momentum, and belief that our best days are ahead.

-Located in the traffic circle at Main St. and Poe St. Poe St. crosses over Hwy 24/87 in Spring Lake.
+Located in the traffic circle at Main St. and Poe St. that crosses over Hwy 24/87 in Spring Lake.

 Sculptor: Adam Walls